great-expectations/great_expectations/docs/contributing/contribution_checklist.rst

 Once your code is ready and you want to submit a pull request, please go through the following checklist before submitting the PR to make sure the code review and merge process go smoothly:

-1. You’ve signed the :ref:`community_cla` (CLA).
+1. You’ve signed the :ref:`contributing_cla`.
 If you’ve included your (physical) mailing address in the CLA, we’ll send you a personalized Great Expectations mug once your first PR is merged!
 2. You’ve followed our :ref:`contributing_style_guide` for code and comments.
 3. You’ve followed our guidelines on :ref:`contributing_testing`, meaning you have run all existing tests locally and you have added new tests where appropriate.
 4. You have added a bullet with your changes under the **“develop”** heading in the :ref:`changelog`.